 Our NYC cardiologist may perform diagnostic tests including:

-- Echocardiogram (Echo) – also called echocardiography or diagnostic cardiac ultrasound, this test uses high frequency sound waves to make pictures of the heart in order to evaluate the structure and function of the organ
+Also called echocardiography or diagnostic cardiac ultrasound, an Echocardiogram (echo) uses high frequency sound waves to make pictures of the heart in order to evaluate the structure and function of the organ

-- Stress testing – also known as an exercise stress test, this test evaluates how much stress your heart can manage before developing either an abnormal rhythm or evidence of ischemia (not enough blood flow to the heart muscle)
+Also known as an exercise stress test, stress testing evaluates how much stress your heart can manage before developing either an abnormal rhythm or evidence of ischemia (not enough blood flow to the heart muscle)

 Treatments For Cardiovascular Diseases